Lung Cancer Screening

 If the screen is negative, a scan should be repeated in one year.

 Prevention is Key!

 In the United States, cigarette smoking is linked to about 80-90% of lung cancer deaths.
 City of Hope’s Smoking Cessation Program offers in-person or virtual personalized services, which includes medications to overcome withdrawal symptoms and behavioral strategies to break habits that trigger smoking.
 Quitting tobacco can be tough, but doable with proper treatment and support.

 What are the Risks of LDCT?

-The low-dose CT scan (1mSv) used at City of Hope for lung cancer screening uses far less radiation than the standard CT scans, and is slightly higher than the radiation dose used in a standard mammogram.
+- Risk of radiation: The LDCT scan (1mSv) used at City of Hope for lung cancer screening uses far less radiation than standard CT scans and is slightly higher than the radiation dose used in a standard mammogram.
 We use some of the most advanced equipment and techniques to enable the lowest radiation dose for your CT scan.
-Although radiation may increase your risk of developing certain cancer, for those at high risk for lung cancer, the value of screening far outweighs the minimal risks of radiation.
+Although radiation may increase your risk of developing certain cancers, for those at high risk for lung cancer the value of screening far outweighs the minimal risks of radiation.

-Please keep in mind that nine out of 10 nodules found in lung cancer screening are not cancerous.
+- Risk of anxiety about positive results: Please keep in mind that 9 out of 10 nodules found in lung cancer screenings are not cancerous.
 When lung cancer is found early on a screening test, it can usually be cured.

-You may have procedures such as a biopsy or surgery for nodules that are not cancerous.
-These procedures carry risks which will be explained to you if they are required.
+- Risk of additional diagnostic tests for initial positive screen result: You may have procedures, such as a biopsy or surgery for nodules that are not cancerous.
+These procedures carry risks that will be explained to you if they are required.